background-shape

 Is Copilot Money worth it?

-If you’re an Apple user who wants a beautiful, low-friction way to understand where your money is going, Copilot is probably the best tool available for that job.
+If you’re an Apple user who wants a beautiful, low-friction way to understand where your money is going, Copilot will work.

 But understanding where your money went is not the same as saving more of it.